 3G - The Mobile Broadband Revolution

-The new network also employs a much more secure encryption algorithm when transmitting over the air.
+The network also employs a much greater secure encryption algorithm when transmitting over the air.
 3G uses a 128-bit A5/3 stream cipher which, unlike A5/1 used in GSM (which can be cracked in near real-time using a ciphertext-only attack), has no known practical weaknesses.

 Next-G - 3G on Steroids